A small transparent roundworm with the remarkable ability to self-heal may hold the secret to treating nerve injuries in humans.

-Lead author of the research paper, Dr Brent Neumann, said the C. elegans roundworm was an ideal model for studying the nervous system.
+Research paper lead author Dr Brent Neumann, also from QBI, said the C. elegans roundworm was an ideal model for studying the nervous system.

 “We study the roundworm species C. elegans because its transparency, simplistic structure, and known genetics allow us to easily understand the processes that occur inside its body,” Dr Neumann said.

 “This meant we were able to progress rapidly, and go from a description of what happens, to understanding the very process of how it happens on a genetic and molecular level.”

 Professor Ding Xue, from collaborating partner the University of Colorado, Boulder, who first discovered some of the molecules used in the study, said knowledge of them helped the researchers understand the regenerative mechanism.

 “The moment there is a cut to the nerve, there is a change in the membrane composition, which acts as a signal to the other part of the nerve saying ‘I am in danger, come save me,’” Professor Xue said.